 - Create a new value with the New button.

 - Write the value to the value bar.

-- Assign a display element to your value by clicking on Empty corner under Symbol from library: A display element.
+- Assign a display element to your value by clicking on the empty corner under Symbol from Library: .

-- For this tutorial a display element from the general symbol library has been selected.
+A display element from the general symbol library has been selected for this tutorial.
 You can find this fire symbol in the International Symbols, fire symbol group.

-- Set the Original symbol color to active.
+Set the Original symbol color to active.